205: Plan B

 There's the thing you plan to do, and then there's the thing you end up doing.
 Most of us start off our lives with some Plan A which we abandon...switching to a Plan B, which becomes our life.

-- Writer and contributor John Hodgman first encountered Cuervo Man on a press junket to Cuervo Nation, a small island owned by Jose Cuervo Tequila.
+- John Hodgman first encountered Cuervo Man on a press junket to Cuervo Nation, a small island owned by Jose Cuervo Tequila.
 Cuervo Man was wearing nothing but a Speedo, wraparound shades, and a red cape.
 Occasionally he'd stick a toilet plunger on his bald head.
-John was fascinated and eventually got to know Cuervo Man, whose real name was Ryan.
+John was fascinated and eventually got to know Cuervo Man, whose real name is Ryan McDonough.
 Though the Cuervo act was Ryan's Plan B, it had a special power that John couldn't help but envy.
-John Hodgman has a book out, titled More Information Than You Require.
+John Hodgman's most recent book is called That Is All.
 (19 minutes)Song: "Inside Out", Eve 6

 - Ira talks with Barry Keenan, who was living a lot of people's Plan A in the early 1960s.
 He was rich and successful.
 But when he lost all his money and got hooked on painkillers, he switched to a Plan B to make money.
 He decided to kidnap the 19-year-old Frank Sinatra, Jr. (11 minutes)

 - J. Robert Lennon reads an excerpt from his short story "The Accursed Items," in which he demonstrates that even objects can fulfill a fate different from the one for which they were intended.
-Even inanimate objects can have a Plan B. Lennon's most recent novel is called On the Night Plain.
+Even inanimate objects can have a Plan B. Lennon's most recent novel is called Familiar.
+"The Accursed Items" will be published in a forthcoming collection of short stories.
 (6 minutes)